-Economic Development
+• Economic Development

-- Identification and Mapping: Staff will update and maintain the previously created database and map of Priority Development Areas, 43D Priority Development Sites, and Transformative Development Imitative Districts in the region. - Data Analysis: Utilize collected data to inform and help assess potential projects funded through the TIP and LRTP. - Data Collaboration: Share all collected data with member communities, MassDOT district staff, and MassDOT OTP staff.
+- Identification and Mapping: Staff will update and maintain the previously created database and map of Priority Development Areas, 43D Priority Development Sites, and Transformative Development Imitative Districts in the region. - Data Analysis: Utilize collected data to inform and help assess potential projects funded through the TIP and LRTP. - Data Collaboration: Share all collected data with member communities, MassDOT district staff, and MassDOT OTP staff as requested.
+Coordinate transportation priorities with the CEDS plan update for Central Massachusetts.